Cosmoglobe/zodipy/README.md

 The following tools should be run from the root of the repository with no errors.
 (These are ran automatically as part of the CI workflows on GitHub, but should be tested locally first)

 - [pytest](https://docs.pytest.org/en/8.0.x/): Tests are run with pytest by simply running `pytest` in the command line in the root of the repository.
-- [ruff](https://github.com/astral-sh/ruff): Formating and linting is done with `ruff` by simply running `ruff zodipy/` in the command line in the root of the repository.
+- [ruff](https://github.com/astral-sh/ruff): Formating and linting is done with `ruff` by simply running `ruff check zodipy/` in the command line in the root of the repository.
 - [mypy](https://mypy-lang.org/): Type checking is done with `mypy` by simply running `mypy zodipy/` in the root of the repository.

 Remeber to add tests when implementing new features to maintain a high code coverage.

 ## Documentation
 We use [MkDocs](https://www.mkdocs.org/) to create our documentation.
-The documentation is automatically built and uploaded as part of the github CI.
-New features should be documented by adding content to the `docs/` folder where necessary.
+The documentation is built locally with `mkdocs build` from the repository root, and served with `mkdocs serve`.

 # Funding